Mohammed-Taysser/Gutenberry/docs/faq.md

 # Frequently asked questions

-## Do I need to upgrade my site each time a new version of HTML5 Boilerplate is released?
+## Do I need to upgrade my site each time a new version of guttenberry is released?

 No, just as you don't normally replace the foundation of a house once it was built.
 However, there is nothing stopping you from trying to work in the latest